-Joan Lipkin has been creating theatre with the disability community since 1996 when she co-founded the DisAbility Project.
-An outgrowth of That Uppity Theatre Company of which Lipkin is artistic director, the DisAbility Project brings together amateur and professional performers of all abilities to create theatre based on lived experience.
+Joan Lipkin has been creating theater with people who have disabilities since 1996, when she co-founded the DisAbility Project.
+An outgrowth of That Uppity Theatre Company, of which Lipkin is artistic director, the DisAbility Project brings together amateur and professional performers of all abilities to create theater based on lived experience.

 One focus of the Webster University Conference is the UN Convention on the Rights of Persons with Disabilities which has been ratified by 126 countries, but not the United States.
 Although the Americans with Disabilities Act guarantees rights in the United States, there are many people with disabilities around the world who do not enjoy that protection.

 “One World” will be performed on October 10 at 4:00 p.m. in Webster University’s East Academic Building on Garden Avenue.